-If your company hires caterers that prepare meals for the employees in a cafeteria, then pay particular attention to the catering menu and the food choices that it has.
+If your company hires caterers that prepare meals for the employees in a cafeteria, include this in your employee health and wellness program by paying particular attention to the catering menu and the food choices that it has.
 Foods like hamburgers, fries, and pizza should be avoided altogether.

 Salads, for example, could be broken up into multiple meal choices.
-You could have cobb salad, grilled chicken salad, garden salad, Caesar salad, etc. This will make the employees think they have plenty of food options to choose from without feeling deprived of their unhealthy foods.
+You could have cobb salad, grilled chicken salad, garden salad, Caesar salad, etc. This will make the employees think they have plenty of food options to choose from without feeling deprived.

 4. Provide vendor communication materials to encourage healthy holiday gifts from vendors

-When the holidays come around, vendors will typically supply companies with holiday gifts that are not so healthy.
-These gifts typically include cake, chocolates, cupcakes, and other sugary or fried foods that are not healthy.
+When the holidays come around, vendors will typically supply companies with unhealthy holiday gifts.
+These gifts typically include cake, chocolates, cupcakes, and other sugary or fried foods.

 Some people might make excuses and say that it is okay to have these foods because it is the holidays.
 However, the truth is that these foods don’t just show up during the holidays and employees need to be encouraged to eat healthy all year round, even on holidays.

 Employees will likely consume whatever holiday gifts that are given to them, whether they are healthy or not.
-If you can have your vendors supply gifts like fruit baskets, tropical fruit bars, or trail mix, then it will help employees make a healthier choice.
+If you can have your vendors supply gifts like fruit baskets, tropical fruit bars, or trail mix, then it will help employees make healthier choices.

 It often takes a group effort for people to get hooked on fresh produce.
-Use this website to find local Farmers markets in you area.
+Use this website to find local Farmers markets in your area.

 6. Facilitate delivery of fresh fruits and veggies to break room